kragen/derctuo/transaction-per-call.md

 In short, incrementalization reduces the need for explicit caching and makes searching over the space of executions immensely more efficient.

-As an example of “invertibility in practice”, you could imagine applying a ray tracer like [Peter Stefek’s incremental ray tracer][5] to solve photogrammetry or caustic design: by searching for an input 3-dimensional scene that closely approximates a movie taken by a moving camera, you can estimate the geometry of a scene.
+As an example of “invertibility in practice”, or “solving inverse problems”, you could imagine applying a ray tracer like [Peter Stefek’s incremental ray tracer][5] to solve photogrammetry or caustic design: by searching for an input 3-dimensional scene that closely approximates a movie taken by a moving camera, you can estimate the geometry of a scene.
 [Mitsuba 2][6], for example, has demonstrated this using automatic differentiation rather than incrementalization.
+(As I said in Dercuano, I suspect that integrating reduced affine arithmetic into the caching system might make it possible to do this trick much more effectively by permitting limited errors in the output, so that memo table values can be reused even for slightly changed inputs.)

 [5]: https://www.peterstefek.me/incr-ray-tracer.html
 [6]: http://rgl.epfl.ch/publications/NimierDavidVicini2019Mitsuba2